Make sure your dream car isn’t a lemon

 To reduce your risk of buying a lemon and before you put any money down, get a reliable mechanic to do a full check of the vehicle.

-What to do if you buy a lemon
+What to do if you bought a lemon

-If you bought a lemon from a licensed dealer, there are some steps you can take:
+If you bought a lemon from a licensed dealer, take these steps:

 1. Tell the dealer in writing before the end of the warranty period.